Australia in World War II: Outbreak of war

 Between World War I and World War II Australia suffered greatly from the Great Depression which started in 1929.
 This limited Australian defence expenditure and led to a decline in the size and effectiveness of the armed forces during the 1930s.
-In 1931, the Statute of Westminster granted the Australian government independence in foreign affairs and defence.
-Nevertheless, from the mid-1930s, Australian governments generally followed British policy towards Nazi Germany, supporting first the appeasement of Hitler and the British guarantee of Polish independence.
+In 1931, the Statute of Westminster granted the Australian government independence in foreign affairs and defence; in contrast with Canada, South Africa and the Irish Free State where the Statute took effect immediately, Australia (along with New Zealand) had to ratify it first for it to take effect.
+From the mid-1930s, Australian governments generally followed British policy towards Nazi Germany, supporting first the appeasement of Hitler and the British guarantee of Polish independence.

 Australian Prime Minister Robert Menzies asked the British government to notify Germany that Australia was an associate of the United Kingdom.
 On 3 September 1939, Britain declared war when its ultimatum for Germany to withdraw from Poland expired.
 Because the Statute of Westminster had not yet been ratified by the Australian parliament, any declaration of war by the UK applied to Australia by default.
 After the British informed Menzies of the declaration of war, the Governor-General of Australia issued a proclamation of the existence of war in Australia.
 Menzies' support for the war was based on the notion of an imperial defence system, upon which he believed Australia relied and which would be destroyed if the UK was defeated.
 This position was generally accepted by the Australian public, although there was little enthusiasm for war.

 At the time war broke out in Europe, the Australian armed forces were less prepared than at the outbreak of World War I in August 1914.
 The Royal Australian Navy (RAN), the best-prepared of the three services, was small and equipped with only two heavy cruisers, four light cruisers, two sloops, five obsolete destroyers and a number of small and auxiliary warships.
 The Australian Army comprised a small permanent cadre of 3,000 men and 80,000 part-time militiamen who had volunteered for training with the Citizen Military Forces (CMF).
 The Royal Australian Air Force (RAAF), the weakest of the services, had 246 aircraft, few of them modern.
 While the Commonwealth Government began a large military expansion and transferred some RAAF aircrew and units to British control upon the outbreak of war, it was unwilling to immediately dispatch an expeditionary force overseas due to the threat posed by Japanese intervention.